ansible/workshops/exercises/ansible_rhel/1.2-adhoc/README.md

 * [Step 2.6 - The copy module and permissions](#step-26---the-copy-module-and-permissions)
 * [Challenge Lab: Modules](#challenge-lab-modules)

+# Objective

 For our first exercise, we are going to run some ad-hoc commands to help you get a feel for how Ansible works.
 Ansible Ad-Hoc commands enable you to perform tasks on remote nodes without having to write a playbook.
 They are very useful when you simply need to do one or two things quickly and often, to many remote nodes.

+This exercise will cover
+- Locating and understanding the Ansible configuration file (`ansible.cfg`)
+- Locating and understanding an `ini` formatted inventory file
+- Executing ad hoc commands

+# Guide

 ## Step 2.1 - Work with your Inventory